wintercms/docs/snowboard-request.md

 `error` | Executes when the AJAX request fails due to a server-side error or validation error.
 The function receives two parameters: the response data from the AJAX response as an object, and the `Request` instance.
 `complete` | Executes when the AJAX request is complete, regardless of success or failure.
 The function receives two parameters: the response data from the AJAX response as an object, and the `Request` instance.

 Finally, the following option parameters define override functionality for various actions that the `Request` instance may take during the processing of a response.
-As with the callback methods, these must be provided a function.
+As with the callback methods, these must be provided as a function.

 <style>
     .attributes-table-precessor + table td:first-child,